In-Context Multi-Operator Learning with DeepOSets: Introduction

-A more recent development is foundation models for scientific problems, which is inspired by the success of of large language models.
-A foundation model can be trained on a large body of data and be adapted for new tasks, perhaps with no further training \cite{bommasani2021opportunities}.
-In the context of PDEs, foundation models correspond to {\em multiple operator} (multi-operator) learning.
-The challenge could be to be able to train a model with data from diverse PDEs with diverse equation coefficients and boundary conditions, and then produce fast solutions for new PDEs on demand.
+A more recent development is foundation models for scientific problems, which is inspired by the success of large language models.
+A foundation model can be trained on a large body of data and be adapted for new tasks, perhaps with no further training \citep{bommasani2021opportunities}.
+In the context of differential equations, foundation models correspond to {\em multiple operator} (multi-operator) learning.
+The challenge here could be to be able to train a model with data from diverse differential equations with diverse equation coefficients and boundary conditions, and then produce fast solutions for new PDEs on demand.
 In contrast to single operator learning, here a well-posedness question arises, since multiple solution operators acting on the same parameter function will produce different solutions.
 How is the model supposed to identify the correct operator?
-There are two basic methods to resolve this issue: the first, is to fine-tune the model on a small amount of data from the new PDE; the second is to use {\em in-context learning} (ICL), when the PDE is identified from example pairs in a prompt with {\em no further training}.
+There are two basic methods to resolve this issue: the first, is to fine-tune the model on a small amount of data from the new equation; the second is to use {\em in-context learning} (ICL), when the equation is identified from example pairs in a prompt with {\em no further training}.

-In-Context Operator Networks (ICON) \cite{yang2023context} and its subsequent variants \cite{yang2024pde,yang2023ICON-LM,zhang2025GenICON} remain the only published approach to in-context learning of PDE solution operators (see Section~2 for other work related to multi-operator learning and foundation models for PDEs).
-ICON is a framework that adapts GPT-style in-context learning to PDE problems, by employing a decoder transformer to generate the solution from a sequential prompt followed by the query.
-ICON is thus an autoregressive, attention-based approach, with quadratic complexity in prompt length, due to the dot-product self-attention mechanism.
+In-Context Operator Networks (ICON) \citep{yang2023context} and its subsequent variants \citep{yang2024pde,yang2023ICON-LM,zhang2025GenICON} is the best-known approach to in-context learning of PDE solution operators (see Section~2 for other work related to multi-operator learning and foundation models for PDEs).
+ICON is a framework that adapts GPT-style in-context learning to differential equation problems, by employing a decoder transformer to generate the solution from a sequential prompt followed by the query.
+ICON is thus an attention-based approach, with quadratic complexity in prompt length, due to the dot-product self-attention mechanism.
 This can introduce significant computational overhead and loss of accuracy with very long prompts.
-In addition, if the query changes, the prompt has to be processed sequentially again from the beginning (unless caching is used).
+In addition, if the query changes, the prompt has to be processed again (unless caching is used).